Contacts

 RegExp Extractor

-Source file(s) - file that you want to extract data from.
+File that you want to extract data from.
 You can use mask here, ex. c:\temp\*.txt

-Output file - output file for the extracted data.
+Output file for the extracted data.

-Output dir - RegExp Extractor can produce several output files.
+RegExp Extractor can produce several output files.
 This option allows to define destination folder for them.

-Save other lines to file - save the lines, that don't match any regular expression, here.
+Save the lines, that don't match any regular expression, here.

 Conditions/Rules Tabs